meilisearch/specifications/text/0118-search-api.md

 If `"*"` is provided as a value: `attributesToCrop=["*"]` all the attributes present in the `displayedAttributes` setting will be automatically assigned to `_formatted`.

 - 🔴 Sending a value with a different type than `Array[String]`(POST), `String`(GET) or `null` for `attributesToCrop` returns a [bad_request](0061-error-format-and-definitions.md#bad_request) error.

-##### 3.1.11.1.
-Custom `cropLength` Defined Per Attribute.

-Optionally, indicating a custom crop length for any of the listed attributes is possible:

-`"attributesToCrop":["attributeNameA:15", "attributeNameB:30"]`

-A custom crop length set in this way has priority over the `cropLength` parameter.

 ##### 3.1.11.2. searchableAttributes